How to take care of lime tree in winter

 Temperature is another vital factor to consider.
 I strive to maintain a consistent indoor climate, ideally between 65°F to 75°F (18°C to 24°C) during the day, and a slightly cooler range at night.
 It’s important to avoid placing them near drafts, heating vents, or appliances that may cause sudden temperature fluctuations.

-See also How to take care of a peach tree in florida
+See also How to care for a dwarf juniper bonsai tree

 Humidity levels also significantly impact the overall health of citrus plants.
 During the dry months, I often use a humidifier or place a shallow tray filled with water and pebbles near the plants to increase moisture in the air.
 Regular misting can also help maintain optimal humidity levels, promoting lush foliage and preventing leaf drop.